TijsTT/justforshow/README.md

 Apart from calling these hooks while scrolling, JustForShow also includes a few built-in modules to make use of them.

 Modules which are currently included:
--   `AnimateFrom`: on scroll animation based on CSS classes (works great with tailwindcss)
+-   `AnimateFrom`: on scroll animation based on CSS classes
 -   `LazyLoadingImage`: on scroll image lazyloading

 ## Installation